Malbrough s'en va-t-en guerre

-"Malbrough s'en va-t-en guerre" ("Marlborough is going off to war"), also known as "Mort et convoi de l'invincible Malbrough" ("The death and burial of the invincible Marlborough"), is a folk song in French.
+"Malbrough s'en va-t-en guerre ("Marlborough is going off to war", /fr/), also known as "Mort et convoi de l'invincible Malbrough" ("The death and burial of the invincible Marlborough"), is a folk song in French.

 History

 The burlesque lament on the death of John Churchill, 1st Duke of Marlborough (1650–1722) was written on a false rumour of that event after the Battle of Malplaquet in 1709, the bloodiest battle of the War of the Spanish Succession.
 It tells how Marlborough's wife, awaiting his return from battle, is given the news of her husband's death.
 It also tells that he was buried and that a nightingale sang over his grave.

 For years it was only known traditionally, and does not appear among the many anecdotic songs printed in France during the middle of the 18th century.
 Pierre Beaumarchais used the tune in his 1778 play The Marriage of Figaro for a despairing love song for Cherubino.
 In 1780 it became very popular.
 For instance, the tune concludes a sonata (in D-major) for viola d'amore and viola composed by Carl Stamitz in 1780 while in Paris.
-And it happened that when Prince Louis-Charles was born in 1785 (son of Louis XVI and Marie Antoinette and heir to the French throne) he was wet-nursed by a peasant named Geneviève Poitrine.
+And it happened that when Prince Louis-Joseph was born in 1781 (son of Louis XVI and Marie Antoinette and heir to the French throne) he was wet-nursed by a peasant named Geneviève Poitrine.
 The nurse, whilst rocking the royal cradle, sang "Marlborough s'en va-t-en guerre".
 The name, the simplicity of the words, and the melodiousness of the tune, interested the queen, and she frequently sang it.
 Everybody repeated it after her, including the king.
 The song was sung in the state apartments of Versailles, in the kitchens and in the stables – it became immensely popular.
-Dalayrac quoted the melody in the first act of his opera Renaud d'Ast (1787).
+Nicolas Dalayrac quoted the melody in the first act of his opera Renaud d'Ast (1787).